Exhausted? This could be why

-Everyone has a hormonal feedback system.
-It tells your brain when everything is under control so it can relax and stop sending out the cortisol stimulating ‘fight or flight’ messages.
+Everyone has a hormonal feedback system that tells your brain when everything is under control so it can relax and stop sending out the cortisol stimulating ‘fight or flight’ messages.

-When you’re overloaded by stress your feedback system stops working properly and your cells stay flooded with excess cortisol.
-We all need ample recovery time.
-If we don’t get it, all kinds of problems start to build up.
+When you’re overloaded by stress your feedback system stops working properly, and your cells stay flooded with excess cortisol.

 This is how excess cortisol makes you feel: